Tonyw72/HomeAssistant/config/energy/README.md

 Apparently the was a change in the HomeAssistant code that removed the necessity of configuring the  *Integration Sensors* so the *energy-sensors.yaml* file has been commented out, to be removed at a later date.

 ## Template
+For setting up the tiered energy rates, to hopefully utilize either the IAMMETER integration or their dashboard example once I have all my circuits monitored.

 ## Triggers